 \ Copper-based leased lines in Ireland, and Italy and Spain, also WLR in Italy.

-Above shows that the most impacted wholesale legacy products are ULL and bitstream with regional/national PoH, followed by copper-based VULA.
+Table 6 above shows that the most impacted wholesale legacy products are ULL and bitstream with regional/national PoH, followed by copper-based VULA.

 5.9.
 Migration costs